 Everyone should do their part to keep the Earth clean.
-This mission doesn’t get any more manageable when you have kids.
+This means shopping at places like QBamboo, picking up litter (even if it’s not yours), using public transport to decrease your carbon footprint, look into getting renewable energy, the list goes on.
+It’s an important part of life now.
+But this mission doesn’t get any more manageable when you have kids.
 Yet, there are things you can do to live a more sustainable life.
 This article will overview four eco-friendly parenting tips that every family should follow.

 Organic products are much better for the environment than traditionally sourced items.
 Consider buying organic clothing for your babies because it’s gentler on little ones’ skin.
 Conventional farmers use harsh pesticides that seep into the cloth and can create rashes or skin irritants.
 Do everything you can to keep your youngsters safe by buying organic materials.
 Parents should purchase organic foods, too.
 Natural foods are much better for children’s digestive systems, so your kiddos will have a healthier diet.